 Content: Exploration of research traditions and debates in the field of environmental sociology.
 How contemporary patterns of industrial production, urbanization, and consumption intensify ecological problems; why harmful effects of pollution disproportionately impact disadvantaged groups; and what kinds of social movements have mobilized to protect ecosystems and human communities from environmental degradation.
 Introduction to basic concepts from urban sociology, theories of social inequality, environmental justice topics, and social movements research.

-Prerequisite: Sociology/Athropology 100 or 110, junior standing or consent of instructor.
+Prerequisite: Sociology/Anthropology 100 or 110, and one 200-level course; or consent of instructor.